Chisanan232/AKKA-with-Kafka/README.md

 <br>

-Need to install Kafka in environment (Or current environment could connect to Kafka broker) before start this projec. <br>
+Need to install Kafka in environment (Or current environment could connect to Kafka broker) before start this project. <br>

 Here are some basic elements of Kafka: <br>
 * Broker <br>